HIE-300-CZE (The Bad Idea)

 |Predatory species provolved by the Muuh; hopefully extinct.|

-The Muuh have preserved a number of alternative names for this species, some poetic (the Flower-biter-scratcher-killers) or cynical (the Screw-ups), (the Bad Idea) or cautionary (the Avoid-at-all-costs).
-The label 'Species five' was simply the first name that Terragen investigators encountered, and by convention this is the name in general use.
+The Muuh have preserved a number of alternative names for this species, some poetic (the Flower-biter-scratcher-killers) or cynical (the Screw-ups, the Bad Idea) or cautionary (the Avoid-at-all-costs).
+The label 'Bad Idea' was simply the first name that Terragen investigators encountered, and by convention this is the name in general use.

 Some myths preserved by the Muuh suggest that the Bad Idea launched a few interstellar probes before their demise; although these were unmanned, it is possible that some form of genetic material may have been contained within.
 If the Bad Idea species was as advanced in biotechnological science as some of the stories suggest, it is possible that this species may have arranged for some of their own DNA to be transferred to a distant location, unknown to the Muuh; if so, this might explain some of their later tales concerning aggressive plant-like raiders on the edges of their sparse empire, and maybe even some similar tales told by Terragen explorers on the edge of the Perseus volume.

 Text by Steve Bowers

 From original material by Aaron Hamilton